What is the Silicon Valley Program?

 Students from all 5 Claremont Colleges are welcome to apply.
 The selection committee seeks full-time, 5C, undergraduate students who will be juniors/3rd year, first-semester Seniors, or second-semester sophomores and who have at least a 9.0 (B) cumulative grade point average.
-Intermediate Microeconomics (ECON 101) or equivalent is a pre-requisite for the PROGRAM.
-Permission for exceptions to these requirements will be determined by the Dean, Robert Day School.
+Principles of Economic Analysis (ECON 50) or equivalent is a pre-requisite for ECON 65 and Intermediate Microeconomics (ECON 101) or equivalent is a pre-requisite for ECON 165.
+There are no other program prerequisites.
+Permission for exceptions to these requirements will be determined by the Silicon Valley Program Academic Advisor.

 What if I'm not a CMC Student?

 Pomona Students: Pomona will not grant course credit for the internship.
-Pomona College students will be enrolled in either 199 IR PO or 199 DR PO, rather than ECON 198 CM.
-With careful planning, Pomona students should receive the other three units of credit.
+Pomona students should receive the other three units of credit.
 Check with the Pomona College Registrar or contact the SVP Program Director for more information.
-Please see more details on this page.

 Scripps Students: Scripps College is taking petitions on a case-by-case basis.
 Deadlines for Scripps College petitions are well in advance of the application deadline for the SVP program.
-In addition, the Scripps College Office of Off-Campus Study is requesting that interested students apply for SVP only in the Spring semester.
-Consult with the Scripps College Office of Off-Campus Study.
+In addition, the Scripps College Office of Study Abroad and Global Education is requesting that interested students apply for SVP only in the Spring semester.
+Consult with the Scripps College Study Abroad and Global Education staff.